-Rudi Berger: violin
+Rudi Berger: violin, piano

 Born and raised in Vienna, Rudi Berger began studying Classical Violin at Prayner Conservatory when he was 6 years old, completing his studies at the Conservatory of Vienna.
 At the age of eight he took up piano lessons for three years.